Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa vs. Louisville Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's contest between the Iowa Hawkeyes (29-6) and Louisville Cardinals (26-11) matching up at Climate Pledge Arena has a projected final score of 77-70 (according to our computer prediction) in favor of Iowa, who is listed as the favorite by our model.
-The game will begin at 9:00 PM ET on March 26.
+Sunday's contest at Climate Pledge Arena has the Iowa Hawkeyes (29-6) matching up with the Louisville Cardinals (26-11) at 9:00 PM ET on March 26.
+Our computer prediction projects a 77-70 win for Iowa, who are favored by our model.

-In their last game on Friday, the Hawkeyes secured an 87-77 victory against Colorado.
+In their most recent game on Friday, the Hawkeyes earned an 87-77 victory over Colorado.

 Iowa vs. Louisville Game Info